This page is a continuation of In Memoriam: Dept of Pharmacology, UCL. A diary..

 “Many of which”;.
 Not so subtle response -pity there are no details.
 I have no idea if my response was read.
 If it was, I’m pretty sure it will be ignored

-26 July 2008, My first ever trip in a hot air balloon (birthday present).
+26 July 2008.
+My first ever trip in a hot air balloon (birthday present).
 Magnificent early morning mist and sun.
-There are some pictures here.
+Click the picture to see album.

 1 August 2008.
 I’ve been sent a link to a rather beautiful essay, “Change in Universities, ‘Technology Transfer’, and the Commercial World: An Irreconcilable Clash of Cultures?”.
 It was published in June 2008, by Robert Miller of the University of Otago.
 There is a summary by Miller on the ‘Storm breaking on the university’ site, and the whole essay can be downloaded from Miller’s site, or as a pdf file here.

 2 August 2008.
 A rather interesting article on modern management ideas in the New York Times today.

 “Decentralizing the hierarchy opens the door to creativity, giving workers the leeway they need to make significant decisions without first jumping through executive management hoops.
 “The idea,” he says, “is to enable a creative environment where there’s a good degree of experimentation.” “